The Anti-Asthma Diet Plan: 10 Diet Tips for Asthmatics (Asthma Sufferers)

 Omega-3 fatty acids, on the other hand, have anti-inflammatory effects.
 Many experts believe that our ancestors consumed omega-3 and omega-6 fatty acids in roughly equal amounts.
 However, most modern diets in Western countries — where asthma is most prevalent — include extremely high amounts of the potentially inflammatory omega-6 fatty acids and not enough anti-inflammatory omega-3 acids.

-An easy way to balance the fats in your diet is to reduce the consumption of refined vegetable oils which are high in omega-6 fatty acids and to eat more omega-3 containing foods such as walnuts, soybeans, flaxseeds, and cold water fish like salmon, cod, and halibut.
+An easy way to balance the fats in your diet is to reduce the consumption of refined vegetable oils which are high in omega-6 fatty acids and to eat more omega-3 containing plant-based foods such as walnuts, soybeans, and flaxseeds, or cold water fish like salmon, cod, and halibut.

 #6: Watch Out for Dairy Products and Eggs